 Tip 1: Avoid being invisible and stand in the spotlight

 When you’re working at your booth, hiding away from future clients is not a good look.
 What you should be doing is making the most of your time, showing why your brand is brilliant and the numerous benefits people can gain trusting your company.
 Believe it or not, some people have made the mistake of being invisible when it comes to trade shows.
 Although we have our moments where we do begin to wonder if our efforts are worth it, it always helps to reach out to people and make our company more known.
 Word-by-mouth goes a long way and being within reach of people can open plenty of opportunities for growth in the company.

 Tip 2: Choose your location wisely

 Placing your booth strategically always helps when it comes to getting more leads.
 It can also start a conversation with some potential huge clients to help build your company into a well-trusted brand.
-Whether you’re next to a bar or another booth doing stellar giveaways, it’s important to also make sure your booth looks appealing to your target audience.
+Whether you’re next to a bar or another booth doing stellar giveaways, it’s important to also make sure your trade display stand looks appealing to your target audience.
 Either way, people will come to you if you’ve hit a sweet spot in terms of location.

 Tip 3: Social media is important

 We love using Instagram and Facebook when promoting the work we’ve done for our clients so it’s really important that your company has something future clients can check up on when they go online.
 In today’s day and age, it’s almost essential to have a digital pulse when it comes to marketing content and you’ll impress clients even more if you’re able to show a portfolio of your work.
 They can also be a new connection on LinkedIn and will possibly open another door of opportunity for you.
 Social media is what we need to beef our company name, plus it’s super easy to use seeing as most social media sites have apps we can access on our smartphones.